MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-print.md

     :::image type="content" source="./media/end-user-print/power-bi-focus.png" alt-text="Screenshot of a tile in full screen mode with the Options menu.":::

 1. After the Print window for your browser opens, select the settings to fit your print job.
-For example, if your tile doesn't fit on the page, you may want to change the scale to 75%.
+For example, if your tile doesn't fit on the page, you might want to change the scale to 75%.
 1. Select **Print**.

    :::image type="content" source="./media/end-user-print/power-bi-scale.png" alt-text="Screenshot of Print window with print settings displayed.":::